 Water heaters are heat-producing appliances.
 To avoid damage or injury there must be no materials stored against the water heater or vent system, and proper care must be taken to avoid unnecessary contact (especially by children) with the water heater and vent system.
 UNDER NO CIRCUMSTANCES SHOULD FLAMMABLE MATERIALS, SUCH AS GASOLINE OR PAINT THINNER BE USED OR STORED IN THE VICINITY OF THIS WATER HEATER OR IN ANY LOCATION FROM WHICH FUMES COULD REACH THE WATER HEATER.

-Installation or service of this water heater requires ability equivalent to that of a licensed tradesman in the field involved.
-Plumbing, air supply, venting, gas supply and electrical work are required.

-Light the unit in accordance with the operating instructions label attached to the water heater.

-Under NO circumstances should the input rate exceed the input rate shown on the water heater rating plate.
-Over firing could result in damage or sooting of the water heater.

-If the unit is exposed to the following, DO NOT operate water heater until all corrective steps have been made by a factory authorized independent service contractor or qualified service professional.

-- 2. Flooding to or above the level of the burner or controls - 2.
-External firing
+Installation or service of this water heater requires ability equival involved.
+Plumbing, air supply, venting, gas supply and electric alent to that of a licensed tradesman in the field and work are required.
+Light the unit in accordance with the operating instructions labe el attached to the water heater.
+Under NO circumstances should the input rate exceed the input Over firing could result in damage or sooting of the water heater If the unit is exposed to the following, DO NOT operate water heater until all corrective steps have been made by a factory authorized independent service contractor or qualified service professional.
+Flooding to or above the level of the burner or controls External firing 2.
+External firing 4.
+Damage 5.
+Firing without water 6.
+Sooting